-Cruise Maven contributor, Theresa Russell, had the chance to cruise aboard Royal Caribbean’s Wonder of the Seas for the inaugural sailing.
+Cruise Maven contributor, Theresa Russell, had the chance to cruise aboard Royal Caribbean’s Wonder of the Seas.
 I love her sense of humor and objective, unbiased commentary so of course I asked her if she’d write a review.

 Read on for Theresa’s Wonder of the Seas review of this innovative and truly eye-popping new ship.
-And now the largest ship in the world.
+And for now, the largest ship in the world.

 Wonder of the Seas Review

 After many years of cruising solo or with friends, I was finally able to cruise with my recently retired husband, Robert.
 The only Royal Caribbean ship he had sailed on was Monarch of the Seas many years ago.